bogus-bill/pslink/README.md

 ```

 ### `components/`
-This folder containts simple text files that contain component attributes like
+This folder contains simple text files that contain component attributes like
 dimensions or material compositions as key-value pairs.
 The files are stored
 with the respective component IDs as names.
 In such a file, each line contains
-a key-value pair seperated by semicolon (leading and trailing whitespaces are
+a key-value pair separated by semicolon (leading and trailing whitespaces are
 ignored):

 ```